tubalmartin/riloadr/README.md

 * **Freedom**: Riloadr tries to get out of your way.
 We don't like rigid conventions.
 * **Absolute control**: Riloadr will process only the images you tell it to.
 * **One request per image**: Riloadr does not make multiple requests for the same image.
-* **Optimal image size delivery**: Riloadr mimics CSS, it computes the viewport's width in CSS pixels and the optimal image size for the viewport according to the breakpoints you set through the `media` option (sort of CSS media queries).
+* **Optimal image size delivery**: Riloadr mimics CSS, it computes the viewport's width in CSS pixels and the optimal image size for the viewport according to the breakpoints you set through the `breakpoints` option (sort of CSS media queries).
 * **Lazy load of images**: Riloadr gives you the option to defer the load of all images in a group (faster pageload).
 * **Image groups**: You can create different Riloadr instances and configure each one to your needs (ie: One for images in the sidebar and another one for images in the main column).
 * **Image callbacks**: Riloadr allows you to attach callbacks for the `onload` and `onerror` image events.